sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 ]
 ```

-Let's first import the tweets
+Let's first import the tweets.

 ```js
 const manyTweets = require('./seedData.json');
 ```

-And then insert them all into the database:
+And then insert them all into the database using `insertMany`.

 ```js
 Tweet.insertMany(manyTweets, (error, tweets) => {